 - Contain the signature of the recommender

-Important Note: If a reference is provided by a chef the applicant worked with in the past, the letter must be on the official letterhead of the establishment where they worked together.
+Important Note: If a recommendation is provided by a chef the applicant worked with in the past, the letter must be on the official letterhead of the establishment where they worked together.
 If the chef is now employed at a different restaurant, they should not use their current letterhead for the reference.